cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 ## Running the compiled code

 When performing the _Compile Mindcode_ action, it is possible to use the `--run` command line option to run the resulting mlog code on an emulated processor.
-The processor is much faster than Mindustry Logic processors, but supports only very few operations that interact with the Mindustry World.
+The processor is much faster than Mindustry Logic processors but supports only very few operations that interact with the Mindustry World.

 The behavior of the processor emulator can be further modified through the execution flags.
 For more details, refer to the [processor emulator](TOOLS-PROCESSOR-EMULATOR.markdown) documentation.